 After an outstanding season last year, the wrestlers competed in the freestyle and greco-roman style wrestling.
 A few Edmond North wrestlers attended the USA Wrestling World Team Trials, and two fought hard and placed first, landing a spot on the World Team.

-Senior Bella Williams and junior Joseph Jeter have been dedicated to reaching the international high school wrestling level.
-Williams made the women’s U17 wrestling world team, and Jeter made the boy’s U17 wrestling world team.
+Senior Bella Williams and Junior Joseph Jeter have been dedicated to reaching the international high school wrestling level.
+Williams made the Women’s U17 World Team, and Jeter made the Greco-Roman U17 World Team.

-Williams is originally from Lahaina, Hawaii.
+Bella Williams is originally from Lahaina, Hawaii.
 Hawaii was the first US state to sanction women’s wrestling, giving her more opportunities as a young lady wrestler.
-From a family filled with wrestlers, Williams began training at a very young age, starting wrestling at around 7.
+From a family filled with wrestlers, Williams began training at a very young age, starting the sport at around 7 years old.

 “My family has always been involved in wrestling from the beginning and still is,” said Williams.